yahia-2010/my-react-components/README.md

 * TypeScript
 * Rollup

-and published in npm github packages.
+and published with npm github packages.